Skip advert

 Ford Puma ST-Line: long-term test

 Senior photographer, Pete Gibson, put almost 30,000 miles on a pre-facelift Ford Puma 1.0 mHEV 155 ST-Line back in 2021.
-Pete really enjoyed his time behind the wheel, often finding the Puma to be more impressive on the road than some of the high-end performance cars he was snapping at various shoots.
+He really enjoyed driving the Puma, finding it to be more impressive than some of the high-end performance cars he was snapping.

-He found having a washable box under the boot floor a big help when dealing with his children’s muddy shoes, while there was enough space to store all his camera gear.
-However, a larger fuel tank would’ve been welcome, and the interior quality could have been better, with a broken parcel shelf occurring on his first outing with the car.
+He found the washable box under the boot floor was a big help with his children’s muddy shoes, and there was enough space to store all his camera gear.
+A larger fuel tank would’ve been welcome, and the parcel shelf broke during his first outing with the car.

 Frequently Asked Questions